Modern animation in the United States: Disney

 Disney followed up Who Framed Roger Rabbit with Oliver & Company in 1988 and The Little Mermaid, an adaptation of the Hans Christian Andersen fairy tale, in 1989 with songs by Broadway composers Alan Menken and Howard Ashman.
 The Little Mermaid was a huge critical and commercial success.
 It won two Academy Awards for its song and score and became the first of a series of highly successful new Disney animated features.

 The studio invested heavily in new technology, creating the Computer Animation Production System to be used in tandem with traditional animation techniques.
 The first film to use this technology, The Rescuers Down Under, only grossed $27,931,461 ($ in today's dollars), not even equalling the take of the original 1977 film.

-However, the films that followed it, Beauty and the Beast and Aladdin, won rave reviews, received multiple Oscars, and topped the box office charts.
+However, the films that followed, Beauty and the Beast and Aladdin, won rave reviews, received multiple Oscars and topped the box office charts.
 Beauty and the Beast would eventually become the first animated feature to win the Golden Globe Award for Best Motion Picture - Musical or Comedy and to be nominated for the Academy Award for Best Picture, followed by 2009's Up and 2010's Toy Story 3.

 In 1993, Disney released The Nightmare Before Christmas, the first feature-length stop-motion animated film.
-Disney's success peaked in 1994, when The Lion King grossed $328,541,776 ($ in today's dollars) and became the highest grossing movie of that year.
-As of 2024, The Lion King ranked as the 22nd highest-grossing motion picture of all time in the United States and the highest-grossing hand-drawn movie of all time.
+Disney's success peaked in 1994, when The Lion King grossed $328,541,776 ($ in today's dollars) and became the highest-grossing movie of that year.
+As of 2024, The Lion King ranks as the 22nd highest-grossing motion picture of all time in the United States and the highest-grossing hand-drawn movie of all time.
 Subsequent Disney films from 1995 to 2000, including Pocahontas, The Hunchback of Notre Dame, Hercules, Mulan, Tarzan, and Fantasia 2000 were box office and/or critical successes as well, albeit modestly so when compared to Disney's early-1990s releases.